pymc-devs/pymc/sphinxdocs/tutorial.rst

 What does it mean to fit a model?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `Fitting` a model means characterizing its posterior distribution somehow.
 In this case, we are trying to represent the posterior :math:`p(s,e,l|D)` by a set of joint samples from it.
-To produce these samples, the MCMC sampler randomly updates the values of :math:`switchpoint`, :math:`early_mean` and :math:`late_mean` according to the Metropolis-Hastings algorithm [Gelman_2004]_ for ``iter``  iterations.
+To produce these samples, the MCMC sampler randomly updates the values of :math:`switchpoint`, :math:`early_mean` and :math:`late_mean` according to the Metropolis-Hastings algorithm [Gelman_2004]_ over a specified number of iterations (``iter``).

-As the number of samples tends to infinity, the MCMC distribution of :math:`switchpoint`, :math:`early_mean` and :math:`late_mean` converges to the stationary distribution.
-In other words, their values can be considered as random draws from the posterior :math:`p(s,e,l|D)`.
-PyMC assumes that the ``burn`` parameter specifies a `sufficiently large` number of iterations for convergence of the algorithm, so it is up to the user to verify that this is the case (see chapter :ref:`chap_modelchecking`).
-Consecutive values sampled from :math:`switchpoint`, :math:`early_mean` and :math:`late_mean` are necessarily dependent on the previous sample, since it is a Markov chain.
-However, MCMC often results in strong autocorrelation among samples that can result in imprecise posterior inference.
-To circumvent this, it is often effective to thin the sample by only retaining every *k* th sample, where :math:`k` is an integer value.
+As the number of samples grows sufficiently large, the MCMC distributions of :math:`switchpoint`, :math:`early_mean` and :math:`late_mean` converge to their joint stationary distribution.
+In other words, their values can be considered as random draws from the posterior :math:`p(switchpoint,early_mean,late_mean|disasters)`.
+PyMC assumes that the ``burn`` parameter specifies a `sufficiently large` number of iterations for the algorithm to converge, so it is up to the user to verify that this is the case (see chapter :ref:`chap_modelchecking`).
+Consecutive values sampled from :math:`switchpoint`, :math:`early_mean` and :math:`late_mean` are always serially dependent, since it is a Markov chain.
+MCMC often results in strong autocorrelation among samples that can result in imprecise posterior inference.
+To circumvent this, it is useful to thin the sample by only retaining every *k* th sample, where :math:`k` is an integer value.
 This thinning interval is passed to the sampler via the ``thin`` argument.

 If you are not sure ahead of time what values to choose for the ``burn`` and ``thin`` parameters, you may want to retain all the MCMC samples, that is to set ``burn=0`` and ``thin=1``, and then discard the `burn-in period` and thin the samples after examining the traces (the series of samples).
 See [Gelman_2004]_ for general guidance.